 3 – Snap

 Take the photo and use a quick enough shutter speed (1/200s), use a bright enough aperture (f/2.8 or similar), use whatever ISO speed is needed to keep your shutter speed quick enough.
-Noise doesn’t tend to matter too much in street photography, and it’s more important to capture the moment, than worry about noise.
-Plus, you can always convert the photo to black and white if noise is excessive.
+Noise doesn’t matter in street photography.
+Being ready in the moment to capture it is what you are there for.
+In any case, you can always convert the photo to black and white if noise is excessive.

 4 – Edit (this is optional)